When we decided to move to Florida, I knew a cat tree DIY was in my future. And I wanted a cat tree that looks like a tree.

 I was trying to figure out fun ways to cover up where the base met the tree.
 I was all on aqua-colored glass stones but thought it would be a mess unless I glued them on.

-My BFF, Pam, suggested I put seashells on there…geez…that’s why she’s my friend.
+A friend suggested I put seashells around the base…geez.
 I couldn’t seem to come up with the obvious myself!

 AND…I still had some beautiful shells from our honeymoon that had been boxed up forever!